top of page

 Related Insurance Premium Review Resources

 Understanding insurance loyalty tax forms part of comprehensive policy assessment.
-Families paying significant loyalty tax should evaluate whether pre-2021 features provide value exceeding premium differences Pre-2021 Insurance Policy Features Worth Keeping.
-For those considering switching to eliminate loyalty tax, understanding medical disclosure requirements is essential, as new applications require full underwriting that may result in exclusions offsetting cheaper premiums Medical Disclosure Mistakes.
+Families paying significant loyalty tax should evaluate whether pre-2021 features provide value exceeding premium differences: Pre-2021 Insurance Policy Features Worth Keeping.
+For those considering switching to eliminate loyalty tax, understanding medical disclosure requirements is essential, as new applications require full underwriting that may result in exclusions offsetting cheaper premiums: Medical Disclosure Mistakes.

-Professional assessment includes feature comparison between existing and potential new policies, premium benchmarking, and evaluation of whether loyalty tax justifies the time and cost involved in making changes Professional Review Process.
+Professional assessment includes feature comparison between existing and potential new policies, premium benchmarking, and evaluation of whether loyalty tax justifies the time and cost involved in making changes: Professional Review Process.

 Frequently Asked Questions About Insurance Loyalty Tax